splunk/public-o11y-docs/gdi/opentelemetry/components/a-components-processors.rst

     tail-sampling-processor
     transform-processor

-.. note:: To see other components, refer to :ref:`otel-components`.
+The Splunk Distribution of the OpenTelemetry Collector includes and supports the processors listed on this doc.
+To see other components, refer to :ref:`otel-components`.

+.. note:: The following list might not contain all the latest additions.
+For a complete list of Collector components, including components that aren't included in the Splunk Distribution of OpenTelemetry Collector, see the ``opentelemetry-contrib`` repository in GitHub.

 The following processors are available: